sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - The following conditions apply to the ABI decoded Merkle leaf data:
   - Must revert if the leaf data contains a Gnosis Safe address that does not equal the Gnosis Safe address in the `SphinxModuleProxy`.
   - Must revert if the leaf data contains a `SphinxModuleProxy` address that does not equal the current contract's address (i.e. `address(this)`).
-  - Must revert if the leaf data contains a deployment nonce that does not equal the current deployment nonce in the `SphinxModuleProxy`.
+  - Must revert if the leaf data contains a Merkle root nonce that does not equal the current Merkle root nonce in the `SphinxModuleProxy`.
   - Must revert if the leaf data contains a `numLeaves` field that equals `0`.
   - Must revert if the leaf data contains an `executor` field that does not equal the caller's address.
   - Must revert if the Merkle root cannot be executed on an arbitrary chain (as indicated by the `arbitraryChain` field) _and_ the leaf data contains a `chainId` field that does not match the current chain ID.